When you write a blog post or create content that you publish online, you want people to read it.

-The best way to make this happen is to have your web pages appear in Google or Bing search results.
+The best way to make this happen is to have your web pages appear in Google or Bing search engine results pages.

 But just because you write well, and include a lot of valuable information in your articles about your product or service doesn’t mean that search engines will give you a high ranking factor.
 It doesn’t even guarantee that they will index it.